Klaudio-Peqini/Medium_Articles/README.md

 Klaudio Peqini

-Department of Physics

-Faculty of Natural Sciences

-University of Tirana
+Department of Physics, Faculty of Natural Sciences, University of Tirana